 - Set clear objectives for taking your business online.
 Address all questions and concerns your internal stakeholders may have.
 This initiative is going to have an impact across all your departments, hence the involvement of your top management/board is a must.

-- Usually when you start a B2B eCommerce initiative, there would be resistance from internal sales team.
+- Usually when you start a B2B eCommerce platform initiative, there would be resistance from the internal sales team.
 This resistance is natural considering that customers would have direct access to product information and can do basic transactions themselves.
 But a B2B eCommerce solution would give the sales team room to focus on more complex and strategic selling.